cossacklabs/product-docs/acra/configuring-maintaining/logging/_index.md

 ## Configuring logging

-Logging mode and verbosity level can be configured for AcraServer, AcraConnector, AcraTranslator and AcraWebConfig in the corresponding `yaml` files or passed as CLI parameter.
+Logging mode and verbosity level can be configured for AcraServer, AcraConnector, AcraTranslator and AcraWebConfig (deprecated and removed after 0.90.0) in the corresponding `yaml` files or passed as CLI parameter.

 * `--logging_format`